 What does this mean for you?
 Well, it means that you may find yourself running into people-related hurdles, which have nothing to do with bugs and glitches.
 Here, we’re going to show you what kind of conflicts you can expect to face as a Product Manager, how to handle them, and how to find the truth in them.

 What Is Conflict Resolution in Product?

-When we talk about conflict resolution in relation to Product Management, we don’t mean things like sexual harassment or discrimination – though those are certainly things which must be dealt with swiftly and empathetically.
-Here, we’re talking about the day to day, nitty-gritty, ‘I’m going to pull my hair out’ conflicts that happen during development.
+When we talk about conflict resolution in relation to Product Management, we don’t mean things like sexual harassment or discrimination – though those are certain things that must be dealt with swiftly and empathetically.
+Here, we’re talking about the day-to-day, nitty-gritty, ‘I’m going to pull my hair out’ conflicts that happen during development.

 Different teams have slightly different goals.
 During development, compromises have to be made.
 For example, in a startup working on V1 of an MVP, a decision might have to be made between investing more in design early on, or focusing solely on functionality.
 The designers and engineers on either side of this will probably have differing strong opinions.
 Designers may want to create something more lovable and unique in order to gauge the market response, whereas the engineering team may be campaigning to put all resources into the technology.

 In larger organizations, where you have conflicts may surface between management and teams.
 When tasks are handed down dictator-style with no opportunity for people to give feedback or offer an alternative, the wrong work gets done.
 Management feels like their employees are under-performing, and employees feel like they’re being punished for not achieving the impossible.

 How to Resolve a Conflict, The Product Manager Way

 1. Find the truth in the conflict.